NixOS/nix-book/README.md

 >
 > [Posted by nixinator](https://discourse.nixos.org/t/probably-the-best-lecture-of-nix-fundamentals-on-the-internet/9893) on NixOS Discourse

 The [Nix](https://nixos.org/manual/nix/stable/)[([pkgs](https://nixos.org/manual/nixpkgs/stable)|[OS](https://nixos.org/manual/nixos/stable/))] manuals, together with the [RFCs](https://github.com/NixOS/rfcs), Eelco Dolstra’s PhD thesis [The Purely Functional Software Deployment Model](https://edolstra.github.io/pubs/phd-thesis.pdf), [NixOS Wiki](https://nixos.wiki/wiki/) and [nix.dev](https://nix.dev), are the most comprehensive collection of knowledge on the design of the Nix ecosystem – except for the code base itself.
-But these resources are dispersed, in varying state of maintenance, do not follow a coherent structure to draw an overarching narrative, and, based on rich anecdata, overall are not very effective for onbarding.
+But these resources are dispersed, in varying state of maintenance, do not follow a coherent structure to draw an overarching narrative, and, based on rich anecdata, community folklore, and the [2022 Nix survey](https://discourse.nixos.org/t/2022-nix-survey-results/18983), overall are not very effective for onbarding:

+> ### Documentation, Documentation, Documentation
 >
+> Documentation (once again) came up universally across almost all respondents.
+  Key asks in this area revolved around three aspects - onboarding, unblocking and centralization.
+>
+> - Onboarding - A majority of respondents highlighted trouble in the onboarding phase.
+    The lack of new user documentation meant users have a tough time understanding how to onboard, following the first few steps, understanding best practices and finding general FAQs.
+> - Unblocking - Respondents heavily emphasized the need for better documentation in the realm of tutorials/guides/examples that can help serve in unblocking themselves.
+> - Centralization - Many were frustrated with the time it took to locate relevant documentation.
+    Searching for answers took too long and invariably led them to various websites, github repos, and videos - often requiring multiple resources to address the same issue.

 There also seems to exist no birds-eye view on the larger ecosystem and the interplay of its components.